ioncakephper/test-weaver/README.md

 ### Automated Documentation

 - `npm run docs:all`: A convenience script that updates all documentation sections: table of contents, available scripts, project structure, and validates links.
-- `npm run docs:links`: Validates all hyperlinks in Markdown files to ensure they are not broken.
 - `npm run docs:scripts`: Updates the "Available Scripts" section in `README.md` with this script.
 - `npm run docs:structure`: Updates the project structure tree in `README.md`.
 - `npm run toc`: Generates a Table of Contents in `README.md` using `doctoc`.